 Edward Lum is an accomplished illustrator and painter whose work is inspired by the early 20th Century travel posters and the Works Progress Administration (WPA) art of the 1930s and 1940s.
 As an avid hiker, Edward has an interest in the intersection and interactions of people and wildlife.
 He works to create artwork that encourages people to explore the outdoors and to be a good neighbor to nature.
 Edward is a fourth generation Chinese American and works out of his studio at the historic Monterey Trailer Park in East Los Angeles.
 More information and more of the artist’s work at misterlum.com.

-Prints of these new Edward Lum posters are available for sale individually, along with our Theodore Payne 2018 Conservation Calendar that includes 12 colorful Edward Lum posters – one for each month!
+Prints of these new Edward Lum posters are available for sale individually, along with notecards and our Theodore Payne 2018 Conservation Calendar that includes all 12 colorful Edward Lum posters – one for each month!